“Welcoming and relaxed apart-hotel by the sea; ideal for family getaways or walking holidays outside school holidays”

 Our Top Tips

 Staying with the dog?
-We took a pre-breakfast walk along the beach to make the most of the near-empty sands and glorious golden light.
+The dog wash station makes cleaning your best friend even easier after a pre-breakfast walk along the beach.
+Make the most of the near-empty sands and glorious golden light.

 The Rosevine is on Cornwall's south coast Roseland Peninsula, close to the village of Portscatho and 30 minutes from Truro.